 To learn more about individual windmills, one way is to focus on the specific location.
 Each mill is catalogued on this site, with their exact or estimated location identified as far as fieldwork or historic resources allow.
 Each estate where a windmill may have been built has a dedicated page to review the history as depicted on historic maps and how it currently appears.

-You can find 155 windmills pinned on this main map.
-You can also find windmills listed by quarter in the menu at the top of the page or through this index page.
-Intrepid explorers should keep in mind that the majority of windmill ruins are on private property.
+You can find 155 windmills denoted by green pins and 47 estates with an animal mill but no windmill denoted by yellow pins on this main map.
+You can also find windmills listed by quarter in the menu at the top of the page or through this index page, and this quarter index page has a map that indicates only the windmills.
+Intrepid explorers should keep in mind that the majority of windmill and animal mill ruins are on private property.